Parchive/par3cmdline/windows/README.txt

 If file size is large and there are many blocks, output lines may be too many.
 Use the option only for debug usage with small files.

- You may specify extra files after PAR3 filename.
-They are PAR3 files or misnamed (and/or damaged) input files.
-These files must exist under basepath or current directory.
-If you add PAR3 file (extension with .par3), the file will be verified as PAR3 file.
-If you add other type files, they will be verified as input files.